snufa/snufa.github.io/2022/index.md

 **Talks**.
 Talks will be streamed on [CrowdCast](https://www.crowdcast.io/e/snufa-2022) with many thanks to [WorldWideNeuro](https://www.world-wide.org/Neuro/) for sponsoring this.

+**Posters and AGM**.
+These will be streamed on Zoom and links will be emailed to registered participants.

 ## Agenda

 [Click here for all abstracts](all_abstracts.md).